danactive/tuxharness/readme.md

 # Test User eXperience Harness
+Build a test harness with dynamic data to quickly prototype and isolate your HTML/CSS.

 ## Config structure as JavaScript
 Every project needs a tuxharness JavaScript config like this [sample.js](test/sample.js)